elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/004-configurable.md

 end
 ```

-If we drop this snippet directly into our application code, we run into all the problems that our first example had in Issue #3.
-But by simply breaking this module out into its own file and requiring that file, those issues are avoided.
+If we drop this snippet into our application code, we run into the same problems
+that we saw in the first example in Issue #3.
+But by defining this module
+in its own file and requiring that file, those issues are avoided:

 ```ruby
 require "config/my_app_config"